EneConic/Bishop-Bot/README.md

 # Bishop-Bot
-A helper bot for the "Fire Emblme Three Houses: A New Dawn" server
+A helper bot for the "Fire Emblem Three Houses: A New Dawn" server

 Welcome to Garreg Mach Monastery!
 I shall be your assistant and guide during your time here!